ESMValGroup/Community/README.md

 Tech lead team meetings
 -----------------------

+The technical lead team can be contacted at esmvaltool_tech_lead_team@listserv.dfn.de.
 More information about the technical lead team meetings can be found in [Tech Lead](Tech%20Lead/README.md).

 Science lead team meetings
 --------------------------

+The scientific lead team can be contacted at esmvaltool_scientific_lead_team@listserv.dfn.de.
 Meeting notes from the science lead team meetings can be found in [Science Lead](Science%20Lead/README.md).

 Cross team meetings